 They arrived at the fringes of China's modern day empire in early March, setting up base in a family planning center with riot shields, helmets and two sharp 6-foot spears propped up inside the front door...

 The United States should halt its “close-in” aerial and naval surveillance of China, a senior Chinese military officer told Susan E. Rice, President Obama’s national security adviser.

 A casual visitor to China today does not get the impression of a police state.
 Life bustles along as people pursue work, fashion, sports, romance, amusement, and so on, without any sign of being under coercion.
-But the government spends...
+But the government spends tens of...

 Reports of U.S. gathering data on emails and phone calls have stoked fears of an over-reaching government spying on its citizens.
 Chinese artist Ai Weiwei worries that China will use the U.S. as an example to bolster its argument for surveillance on...